 FOR IMMEDIATE RELEASE | November 28, 2006

 This year 449 members have been awarded this honor by AAAS because of their scientifically or socially distinguished efforts to advance science or its applications.
-New Fellows will be presented with an official certificate and a gold and blue (representing science and engineering, respectively) rosette pin on Saturday, Feb.
-17, from 8 to 10 a.m. at the Fellows Forum during the 2007 AAAS Annual Meeting in San Francisco.
+New Fellows will be recognized on Saturday, Feb.
+17 from 8 to 10 a.m. at the Fellows Forum during the 2007 AAAS Annual Meeting in San Francisco.

 A member of the AAAS’ Section on Chemistry, Hunt was elected as an AAAS Fellow “for leadership in promoting innovation, understanding, and appreciation of, and in furthering innovation within, the chemical enterprise across organizational and institutional boundaries.”
 In 2002, Hunt was named Leader, Technology Partnerships at Rohm and Haas — a program she launched to seek external research grants from government agencies and private foundations.

 Kirchhoff was chosen “for leadership in promoting the environmentally sound practice of green chemistry in education and research.”
 In addition to her role in leading ACS education programs, she served as assistant director of its Green Chemistry Institute, encouraging the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.

 Baum was elected “for leadership in and seminal contributions to journalism that highlight critical issues in the chemical sciences.”
 For more than 25 years he has covered the chemical enterprise, focusing on chemistry at the interface with other scientific disciplines, and has also reported on issues of science and society.